jingyinggggg/android_development_project/README.md

 ####
 ![image](https://github.com/user-attachments/assets/653ae45f-0758-4045-932c-0409ba1f1c3a)
 ####
-- If you wish to login without signing up a new user, you can use the created user:.<br>
+- If you wish to login without signing up a new user, you can use the created user:<br>
-username: try.<br>
+username: try<br>
 password: abcd1234!
 ####
 - When you have successfully login to the application, the homepage will be displayed as shown in the figure below: